 THIS COURSE IS ELIGIBLE FOR 0.1 Certification Maintenance Hours (CMH).
 You are responsible to submit to ASHA.

-Where: Audio available once you register under “Course Content” at the bottom of this page.
+Where: Audio available after release date and registration under “Course Content” at the bottom of this page.

 Who This Course Is Good For: